jamietre/ImageMapster/SUPPORT.md

 - You can also check the [feedback](http://www.outsharked.com/imagemapster/default.aspx?feedback.html) page on the project web site.

-- You can find the [source code on GitHub.](https://github.com/jamietre/ImageMapster).
-If you have a problem, please file a bug report there!
+- You can review the [source code on GitHub](https://github.com/jamietre/ImageMapster).

+If you identify a bug, please file a [bug report](https://github.com/jamietre/ImageMapster/issues/new?template=bug_report.md) and if you'd like to see a new feature, please file a [feature request](https://github.com/jamietre/ImageMapster/issues/new?template=feature_request.md)!